Ranxan/NetworkService/README.md

 ```
 ## Author

-Ranjan,
+Ranjan Adhikari,
 ranjan.smartmobe@gmail.com
 ranxan4ix@gmail.com

 ## License

 NetworkService is available under the MIT license.
 See the LICENSE file for more info.

 **About**

-Network Service is a simple iOS library module.
+Network Service is an API caller library module.
+It is written in swift 3.0.
 It's intention remains to help iOS applications to communicate with API services easily and efficiently.
 Network Service library is designed on popular Swift libraries **Alamofire** and **ObjectMapper**.

-**Usage**

-Find NetworkService folder within the Service folder in the project.
-Copy that folder into your project.
-Enjoy!

 **Get Started**

 Network Service library uses Alamofire for all network activities.
 The library works on predetermined HTTP request and response data structures.
 Presentation format for both request and response data is based upon JSON notations.
 It uses ObjectMapper to parse JSON data.
 Response JSON data is deserialized into Swift object and Swift object is serialized into request JSON data.

-Below are described the fundamental components of the library.
+** Fundamentals **

 * Network Service Configuration